naBlueJay/DSFinalProject/Lessons/Queue.md

 print(sales_line.items)
 ```
 #### Queue len
-If using the python Queue package you could simply use the command
+If using the python Queue package, you could simply use the command
 ```python
 len(queue)
 ```
-But, because we are using a cusomt Queue class we have to adjust this slightly.
+But because we are using a custom Queue class we have to adjust this slightly.
 ```python
 # Checking the current Queue size
 print(len(sales_line.items))